By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Name three confidentiality boundaries to consider when treating self-harming clients.

--Name three concepts regarding confidentiality boundaries related to very young children.
+-Identify three concepts regarding confidentiality boundaries for children.

 -Explain a mental health professional’s responsibility in regards to confidentiality in group work.

 -Name one of the best ways to accomplish the client’s need to be educated about confidentiality, privileged communication, and privacy to ensure trust in the therapeutic relationship.

 -Explain the costs of rigidification of technique.

 -Name the six elements of a sound risk management protocol to deal with boundary issues.

 -Explain the underlying motive behind gifts given to address a perceived imbalance in the professional relationship.